Social Security Cost-of-Living Adjustment for 2026

 Things to consider when claiming your Social Security

-While you can start claiming Social Security benefits beginning at age 62, you must be at your full retirement age (FRA) (between 66 and 67, depending on when you were born) in order to receive 100 percent of your benefit.
-Additionally, for every year that you delay receiving these funds after your FRA up to age 70, you’ll receive an 8 percent bump in your monthly benefit, which will remain in place for the rest of your life.
+While you can start claiming Social Security benefits beginning at age 62, you must be at your full retirement age (FRA) in order to receive 100 percent of your benefit.
+Note that for every year that you delay receiving these funds after your FRA up to age 70, you’ll receive an 8 percent bump in your monthly benefit, which will remain in place for the rest of your life.

 Take the next step